Open Accessibility Menu

 How to Prepare for Your Myelogram Exam

-• Ask your physician for specific guidelines about discontinuing alcohol use, aspirin products, and blood-thinning medications before the procedure.
+• Ask your medical provider for specific guidelines about discontinuing alcohol use, aspirin products and blood-thinning medications before the procedure.

 • Maintain your regular eating schedule.
 There are no dietary or fluid restrictions before the test.

-• If there is any possibility that you are pregnant, you should always inform your x-ray technologist.
+• If you are pregnant or think you might be pregnant, you should inform your X-ray technologist.

-• If you have an on-body device (insulin pumps, insulin regulators, Neulasta, other chemo pumps, etc), you must inform your Radiologic Technologist.
-These devices cannot be in the x-ray room during your exam.
+• If you have an on-body device (insulin pumps, insulin regulators, Neulasta, other chemo pumps, etc.), you must inform your radiologic technologist.
+These devices cannot be present in the X-ray room during your exam.

 • Leave all valuables at home.

-• Please make arrangements for transportation, as you will not be allowed to drive immediately after the test.
+• Please arrange transportation, as you will not be allowed to drive immediately after the test.

-• Drink 2 1/2 quarts of liquid the day of the myelogram and the day after.
+• Drink 2 1/2 quarts of liquid the day of the myelogram and the following day.
 This could help with eliminating a headache after the procedure.

 What to Expect